assignments-codex/level-1-assignments/week-1/day-4-breakout-task.md

 #### Goal

-Unit 2 Lesson 6 Styling Text with CSS.
-Complete one 6.9 Practice and one 6.12 Assessment.
-If time remains, do the rest.
+Finish Unit 2 Lesson 6 Styling Text with CSS we started together.

 #### Steps

-1. Open Lesson 6.
+1. Open Unit 2 Lesson 6.
-2. Do any one 6.9 Practice activity.
+2. Complete the levels we demoed in lecture.
-3. Do any one 6.12 Assessment item.
+3. Complete any one Practice at 6.9 and any one Assessment at 6.12.
-4. If time remains, complete remaining options.
+4. If you finish early, add one extra text style to your page.